MaurizioB/Bigglesworth/README.rst

 - arpeggiator template library
 - WaveTable management (and editing?); but I'm afraid I'll need the sampling license for that...
+- Online shared sound presets
 - coffee maker

 Known issues
 ------------

-Since I'm still in the middle of the development, a lot of (unexpected) things still happen.
+Since I'm still in the middle of the development, a lot of (unexpected) things still happen...
 Anyway.

 - some scaled dials don't look very good
 - the base font family might not be installed on your system, I'm still looking for the best font for the interface, then I'll include in the repository
 - the whole Editor window layout is temporary and resizing is allowed.
-This means that the controls can be ugly and in unexpected places
+This means that the controls can look ugly and in unexpected places
 - the Librarian doesn't know the current sound if you don't manually change it from the Blofeld, this means that if you manually send a sound dump from the Blofeld, it will not know what to do with it.
-  If you want to edit a sound coming from the Blofeld, you have to select it by changing at least 2 sounds from it (I suppose it's a bug).
+  If you want to edit a sound coming from the Blofeld, you have to select it by changing at least 2 sounds from it (I suppose it's a firmware bug).